 Norton Creek Press is a family business run by Karen L. Black and Robert Plamondon, who've masterminded the reprinting of the book.
 I give this as a reference.
 When I talked to him last at the Poultry Swap(and bought his reprinted "the Dollar Hen" he indicated it was simpler to just buy it through Amazon, he gets pretty much the same royalty.
 He sells most of his books at the swaps if you can get to one, and he is happy to talk chicken Nice guy.
 (Didn't get to meet Karen)

 NOTE: I decided to use nautical terms on here for a couple reasons.
 When working with someone else it always helps if you are in agreement over what exactly you mean when you say "front" or "back".
 In coop terms, for this coop at least, the "front" of the coop is where the open front is.
 The back is where the roosts are.
 A no brainer, right?
 But since this is built on a trailer chassis, the hitch and tongue are more correctly the "front".
+The exact opposite of the coops layout.
 So if its not clear on front or back....well left and right don't work either.
 By using Bow, Stern, Port and Starboard, it was simple.
+The hitch was the Bow.
 And since DH was in the Navy, it just made it all that much more easier.